segergabriel/FastRobots/Lab9.md

 ### Implementation

 Because I have already implemented orientation control, controlling the robot's rotation through PID control simply involves gradually increasing the setpoint.
-A new case was created and some slight modifications were made to the main loop.
+To implement this new case was created and some slight modifications were made to the main loop, involving setting flags and calling the turn() function.
 Below is a code snippet that demonstrates how this is achieved.
 Note that I increment the angle by 10 degrees.

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/9case.png?raw=true)